Microsoft launches quantum computing network

-While commercial quantum computing is still a ways off, Microsoft has officially launched its quantum computing network during a recent event at its Redmond campus.
+While commercial quantum computing is still a ways off, Microsoft has officially launched its own hardware network.

-The Microsoft Quantum Network made its official debut during a Startup Summit which laid out the company's vision for the future of quantum computing and gave the company's network partners a chance to see the progress it has made so far.
+The Microsoft Quantum Network made its official debut during a Startup Summit at the company's Redmond HQ which laid out the its vision for the future of quantum computing.

 Representatives from 16 startups attended Microsoft's summit which featured talks from leaders of its quantum team as well as demos and workshops related to its programming tools.